maxidalinger/nek_ci_tests/docs/source/channel.rst

 .. _channel:

-NekRS offers the option to solver for unsteady Stokes flow with or without variable viscosity.
+NekRS offers the option to solve for unsteady Stokes flow with or without variable viscosity.
-The *channel* test case excercises the Stokes flow module in NekRS through the method of manufactured solution (MMS), solved in a quasi 2D square domain with edge length equal to 2 and an arbitrary, user specified, orientation angle :math:`\alpha`.
+The *channel* test case exercises  the Stokes flow module in NekRS through the method of manufactured solution (MMS), solved in a quasi 2D square domain with edge length equal to 2 and an arbitrary, user-specified, orientation angle :math:`\alpha`.
 The manufactured steady state solution is given as,

 .. math::